 Loyd Files Research Library

 For the research-inclined, this museum also houses the Loyd Files Research Library.
 It’s a repository of primary sources of information about the region’s cultural and natural history.
-The collection includes photographs, manuscripts, maps and more.
-It’s also is associated with the Mesa County Oral History Project, which collects and records interviews with Mesa County pioneers and their children.
+The collection includes photographs, manuscripts, maps, and more.
+It’s also associated with the Mesa County Oral History Project, which collects and records interviews with Mesa County pioneers and their children.

 Address: 462 Ute Ave, Grand Junction, CO 81501